jovotech/snips-nlu-server/README.md

 Depending on your shell you might need to run another script, read more [here](https://docs.python.org/3/tutorial/venv.html)

-To deactivate/exit the virtual environment, run
+To deactivate/exit the virtual environment, run:

 ```sh
 $ deactivate
 ```

-### Install dependencies:
+### Install Dependencies

 To be able to use such libraries as `snips-nlu` and `flask`, you'll need to install all required dependencies specified in `requirements.txt`: